open-mmlab/mmyolo/docs/en/user_guides/config.md

         max_keep_ckpts=3)) # The maximum checkpoints to keep.
 ```

 `custom_hooks` is a list of hook configs.
-Users can develop their own hooks and insert them in this field.
+Users can develop their hooks and insert them in this field.

 ```python
 custom_hooks = [